 Your baptism should have signified you becoming a follower of Jesus, beginning a changed life, and uniting with a new family.
 If your baptism did not reflect this change of life, then you should be baptized again.

 WHAT IS THE GOSPEL?

-The word “Gospel” simply means good news.
-What is the good news that Jesus came to bring?
+The word “Gospel” simply means “good news.”
+The Bible tells us that “it is the power of God for salvation to everyone who believes” (Romans 1:16) So what is the good news that Jesus came to bring?
 What is the good news that is mentioned here in this passage from the Bible?